 Use the budget line items identified in Table E (SFMG request and match contributions) in your budget narrative.
 Be clear and concise in your descriptions.
 Ensure that budget narrative amounts match the total budget numbers.
+Describe, as is applicable:

-- a.
-Personnel/labor: personnel time such as a forester or project manager can be funded if the time is tied to project development, layout, management, and implementation.
+- Personnel/labor-personnel time such as a forester or project manager can be funded if the time is tied to project development, layout, management, and implementation.
 (Cooperators who already receive capacity funding do not qualify.)
-Time of education and outreach staff may also be included. - b.
-Supplies/materials: supplies can include tree paint, flagging, fuel and parts for chainsaws, outreach, and education materials. - c.
-Contractual services: total contractual costs for forest and grasslands mitigation projects when hiring a contractor.
+Time of education and outreach staff may also be included. - 2.
+Supplies/materials-supplies can include tree paint, flagging, fuel and parts for chainsaws, outreach, and education materials. - 3.
+Contractual services-total contractual costs for forest and grasslands mitigation projects when hiring a contractor.